Find Trusted Heat Pump Repair Specialists Near You

 What is the average lifespan of a heat pump?

 With proper maintenance, heat pumps typically last for 15-20 years.
-However, factors like regular maintenance, usage, climate conditions, and the quality of the unit itself can influence its actual lifespan..
+However, how well you maintain it, usage frequency, and the local climate can affect that number.
 Regular maintenance is crucial for maximizing the lifespan of your heat pump.
 If your heat pump is approaching 15 years of age, it's advisable to start considering replacement options.

 What is a heat pump's SEER rating?

-SEER (Seasonal Energy Efficiency Ratio) measures the cooling efficiency of a heat pump during the cooling season.
+SEER (Seasonal Energy Efficiency Ratio) rates the cooling efficiency of a heat pump when it's functioning as an air conditioner.
 The higher the SEER rating, the more efficient the system and the more energy you'll save.
 Look for a heat pump with a SEER rating of 15 or higher for good efficiency.

 What is a heat pump's HSPF rating?